EStaiman/Greek/README.md

 Please note.
 I recommend only using this if you are somewhat familiar with Prolog.
 Prolog is VERY different from every language I have used, and is not that intuitive.
 I will try my best to describe how to add information and use the system, but a background in Prolog will definitely not hurt.
 In general, when editing the code, end every line with a period.
 This functions like a semicolon in languages like Java and C++.
 When asking the system questions (will be referred to as querying from here on out), you must also end it in a period.
 If not, and you enter in the query, nothing will happen, as its not a query without a period.
 Finally, variables start with a capital letter, and parameters start with lowercase.

+To install, please see install.txt.
+This can also be accessed in browser at https://swish.swi-prolog.org/p/Greek.pl

 First, how to add a new person/god/nymph/thing.
 You will need 1-3 facts (statements).
 Lets assume you are adding a new person Bob.
 First, you must either have male(Bob) or female(Bob).
 If they have no parents (either because they do not have any in mythology or you do not feel like adding them), you are done.
 If they have parents, you must define one or two parent_of propositions.
 If Bob's mom is Alice, and father is Jim, you must define parent_of(Jim,Bob) and parent_of(Alice,Bob).
 Note the order of these two clauses do not matter.
 Additionally, while I have defined some categories in the code, these are purely for organizational purposes and will in no way affect the program.